 - Quality child care that is affordable and flexible is one of the critical support services that parents need in order to succeed at work.

-- The STEPS grantees include workforce development organizations which are leading and formally partnering with early childhood education providers for a two generation approach to identify unemployed or under employed, career-seeking single parents who already have their children enrolled in child care, pre-K programs, and elementary schools.
+- The Good Systems grantees include workforce development organizations which are leading and formally partnering with early childhood education providers for a two generation approach to identify unemployed or under employed, career-seeking single parents who already have their children enrolled in child care, pre-K programs, and elementary schools.

 - The grantees will provide those parents with access to short-term, demand-driven, sector-based workforce training, education, and wrap-around supports that can lead to quality employment in high-demand industries.